Green Line (Washington Metro): Protests and boycott

 District residents protested the route cuts with a picket line in front of WMATA's downtown headquarters in August 1991.
 Prince George's County residents were also angered by the changes.
 They argued that Metro had promised more, not less, bus service and complained that they would be forced to use a rail station located in the District of Columbia's most violent and crime-prone neighborhood.
 More than 1,000 people packed "raucous" public hearings for three nights in the District and Prince George's County in early September that denounced Metro and claimed that they were "becoming a victim of transportational apartheid."
 Worried about the impact of the cuts as well as a possible bus boycott, D.C.
-Mayor Sharon Pratt Kelly announced on September 11, 1991, that she would seek an alternative to the changes proposed by WMATA.
+Mayor Sharon Pratt Kelly (later Sharon Pratt Dixon) announced on September 11, 1991, that she would seek an alternative to the changes proposed by WMATA.
 Suburban commuters were angry that Metro would keep the bus routes open in Anacostia, at an estimated cost of $4 million, when their bus service had been cut when Metrorail stations opened in their areas; D.C. residents countered that poor African American District citizens could not afford the same transit changes and fare increases that wealthy, white suburbanites were asked to absorb.

 Calls for a boycott increased in mid-September.
 On September 16, 1991, declaring that the city paid "40 percent of the Metro subsidy, but we're the last to get service," Mayor Dixon threatened to withhold the District's payment to Metro unless the bus changes were rescinded.
 Metro officials were angered by Dixon's statement and said that District officials had been involved in the bus route planning process for months.
 Mayor Dixon proposed on September 20 for Metro to continue to use Anacostia station as a hub but with bus service provided into downtown D.C.
 The plan, estimated to cost less than $500,000 a year, would require residents to transfer at Anacostia station but would not raise the total fare to more than $1.
 A month later, Metro's board of directors unanimously agreed to accept Dixon's plan and cancelled all planned route changes in the District of Columbia and Prince George's County.
 The cost of operating the bus routes totaled $2.5 million annually.
 The compromise led residents to call off their boycott of Metrobus.

 Prince George's County, meanwhile, had announced that its county-run buses ("The Bus") would not run to Anacostia Station, as previously promised, drawing outrage from the D.C. representatives on Metro's board.
 The District of Columbia had spent more than $20 million adding bus bays at the station to accommodate The Bus arrivals.